Co-operative economics: History

 Contemporary cooperative economics has gained even further popularity since 2012, with numerous TED talks dedicated to the subject; they demonstrate how cooperative economics is able to solve problems in housing, food, and poverty that modern industrial countries have so far been unable to solve.
 In 2013, the USFWC spawned the Democracy at Work Institute, a sister organization that also facilitates the growth, creation, and conversion of worker cooperatives.

+In February of 2024, the United Nations General Assembly declared 2025 the "UN International Year of Cooperatives."

-Types and Structures of Cooperatives
+Types and structures of cooperatives

-General Structures
+General structures

 There are generally four major types of cooperative organizations: